chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary-solver/sedimentation-64-particles/sedimentation-64-particles.rst

    type shape_argument_0 shape_argument_1 shape_argument_2 p_x p_y p_z v_x v_y v_z omega_x omega_y omega_z orientation_x orientation_y orientation_z density inertia pressure_x pressure_y pressure_z youngs_modulus restitution_coefficient friction_coefficient poisson_ratio rolling_friction_coefficient.

-Then each line corresponds to a particle and its properties.
+Each line corresponds to a particle and its properties.
 A space separates each property.
 For the details on the properties, see the section :doc:`../../../parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver`.
 Here the particles' Youngs modulus is set to 100Mpa, the restitution coefficient to 0.9, the Poisson ratio to 0.0, and the friction coefficient to zero.

 .. code-block:: text